balcortex/100_days_code_web_development/README.md

 ## Day 045 - 2023/10/17

 Today I learned how to dynamically change text using JavaScript.
 First, use the document.querySelector() method, and then use the textContent property on the returned element.

+## Day 046 - 2023/10/18

+Today I learned how to display alert boxes with the alert() method and call functions when a button is pressed with the button's onclick attribute.